Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

 \end{proof}

-\begin{remark} Notice that the rank of the matrix $R$ should be at least $d$ as the dimension of $\MM$ is $d$.
-In fact, this is an assumption on the local distribution of the data points. \end{remark}
+\begin{remark} Notice that the demand that the rank of the matrix $\mathcal{R}$ should be at least $d$ is, in fact, a demand on the local distribution of points to the tangent directions of $\MM$.
+Proposition \ref{prop:PointsDistributionNoise} shows that for small enough $h$ this demand is met for $q$ close enough to the manifold. \end{remark}

 This proof gives us intuition regarding the essence of the approximating affine subspace $H$.
 Explicitly, it is the span of the first $d$ principal components of the weighted PCA around the optimal $q$ with respect to the space $W^\perp$, where $W = q + Span \lbrace r- q \rbrace$.
 Thus, we can reformulate our minimization problem \eqref{eq:Step1Minimization}: for $r\in U$, find $q$ which minimizes